Treat your dog to a spa day!

 We gladly groom all ages and sizes of dogs.
 We offer breed clips, large and small, bath and tidy's, brush outs, custom trims, creative grooming and walk-in nail trimming.
 Our groomers are excited to work with you to find a haircut that not only fits your dogs unique personality, but also fits your lifestyle and maintenance requirements.
 We are eager to educate owners on all matters grooming.

-Our newly renovated groom room features state of the art equipment such as hydraulic tables, the Prima bathing system, a Forever Lawn turf yard to keep your dog comfortable and clean, and custom made tubs to accommodate all breeds of dogs.
+Our groom room features state of the art equipment such as hydraulic tables, the Prima bathing system, a Forever Lawn turf yard to keep your dog comfortable and clean, and custom made tubs to accommodate all breeds of dogs.

 We exclusively use Natures Specialities shampoo line and have several different varieties for different skin types or allergies.